Finbuckle/Finbuckle.MultiTenant/README.md

 If a tenant in the store has the identifier found by the strategy, the tenant will be successfully resolved for the current request.

-See [Stores](https://www.finbuckle.com/MultiTenant/Docs/Stores) for more information.
+See [MultiTenant Stores](https://www.finbuckle.com/MultiTenant/Docs/Stores) for more information.

 Finbuckle.MultiTenant comes with a collection of strategies and store types that can be mixed and matched in various ways.